EmilianoEscobedo/HomeFinders/README.md

 ### Updating a Register
 Update a Register of the database <br>
-To update a register from the database, after read it, make some modifications on the fields you want and click update button. <br>
+To update a register from the database, after reading it, make some modifications on the fields you want and click the update button. <br>

 <div align="center">
   <img src="https://i.ibb.co/Ns3Hjmj/update.png" alt="Update a register"/>